To open long positions on GBP/USD, you need:

 Signals of indicators:

-Trading is conducted above 30 and 50 daily moving averages, which indicates the continuation of the pound's growth further along with the trend.
+Trading is conducted above 30 and 50 daily moving averages, which indicates a possible continuation of the upward correction.

 Note: The period and prices of moving averages are considered by the author on the hourly chart H1 and differ from the general definition of the classic daily moving averages on the daily chart D1.

-A breakthrough of the upper limit of the indicator in the area of 1.3645 will lead to a new wave of growth of the pound.
-A breakthrough of the lower limit of the indicator in the area of 1.3610 will increase the pressure on the pound.
+A breakthrough of the upper limit of the indicator in the area of 1.3500 will lead to a new wave of growth of the pound.
+A break of the lower limit of the indicator in the area of 1.3460 will increase the pressure on the pair.

 Description of indicators

 - Moving average (moving average determines the current trend by smoothing out volatility and noise).
 Period 50.
 The graph is marked in yellow.